singhraj82/FURS/README.md

 To build the project install the latest version of Open Source Qt from https://www.qt.io/download-qt-for-application-development.
 It supports various compilers.
 Make sure you select the mingw for your installation.

+1. Get the project from the repository.
+2. Start the Qt creator IDE to build. link and run the project.
+3. Open the .pro file of the project in to the Qt Creator.
+4. When loadin it first time configure it with the mingw KIT and compiler settings.
+5. Select the build mode Debug or Release.
+Build the project.
+6. Then click the Green trianhgle button to run the project.

 ## Tests

 This project currently uses Manual testing

+## Deploy
+To deploy the project run $QTDIR/bin/windeployqt.exe with path to the application executable.
+It will pull all the dependencies and put it with the executable.